bayareawebpro/virtualbox-packer-ubuntu/README.md

 # Packer Files for Ubuntu Server 18 LTS & VirtualBox
 Automates the Installation of a VirtualBox Machine with Packer CLI.

+**Note:** Figuring out the boot key sequence was a pain the ass, so enjoy.

 ## Install Packer
 https://www.packer.io/